luisBazanDev/TwitchKillMe/wiki/src/pages/en-us/presets/multi-reward.md

 ---
-title: Random reward
+title: Multi reward
-description: With this preset you can randomizer other rewards.
+description: With this preset, you can run other rewards simultaneously.
 layout: ../../../layouts/MainLayout.astro
 lang: en-us
 author: Luis Bazán
 ---

-# Random reward
+# Multi reward

-With this preset you can randomizer other rewards.
+With this preset, you can run other rewards simultaneously.

 ```yaml
 settings: